Industry overview

 Every function in a automotive / used car platforms company benefits from knowing what competitors are doing.
 From pricing teams to category managers to operations leads, here are the ways competitive data drives decisions.

-Listing price monitoring
+Live listing price monitoring

-Listing-lifecycle tracking
+Effective-price tracking

 Auction and wholesale benchmarking

-Dealer pricing strategy analysis
+Dealer pricing strategy and velocity

 These are the most common use cases.
 Every engagement is scoped to your specific needs.
 If you have a use case not listed here, we will build it.